-When Paul Tucker accepted a new position as digital director at PODS, that meant he and his wife would be relocating 1,200 miles from San Antonio, Texas to Tampa Bay.
+When Paul Tucker accepted a new director position in Florida, that meant he and his wife would be relocating 1,200 miles from San Antonio, Texas, to Tampa Bay.
 After four previous long-distance moves, they were no strangers to the process of pulling up roots and getting settled in an unfamiliar city.
-But this would be the first time they’d be moving with containers, giving them an up close and personal experience with the way PODS really works.
+But this would be the first time they’d be using containers for moving, giving them an up close and personal experience with the way PODS moving really works.

-This turned out to be the couple’s easiest move yet, as they were able to set their own pace and have a blast along the way by taking advantage of the flexibility of moving containers.
+Thanks to the flexibility of pack-yourself moving containers, this turned out to be the couple’s easiest move yet, as they were able to set their own pace and have a blast along the way.
 Paul also picked up some great ideas he wants to share with others who may be planning a major relocation.
-Read on for Paul’s tips for moving with containers:
+Read on for Paul’s tips for a container move.

 Paul’s first piece of advice?
-When you’re moving with containers, rethink the way you move, because your planning and decisions don’t have to be limited by the constraints that come with using traditional movers or a rental truck.
+When you move with containers, rethink the way you move, because your planning and decisions don’t have to be limited by the constraints that come with using traditional movers or a rental truck.
 For Paul and his wife, Lisa, this realization came over dinner at a Mexican restaurant in San Antonio shortly before their move: